akka/akka/CONTRIBUTING.md

 1. Make use of `scala-java8-compat` conversions, see [GitHub](https://github.com/scala/scala-java8-compat)
    (eg. `scala.compat.java8.FutureConverters` to translate Futures to `CompletionStage`s).
+   Note that we cannot upgrade to a newer version scala-java8-compat because of binary compatibility issues.

-1. Make sure there is Java tests or sample code touching all parts of the API
+1. Make sure there are Java tests or sample code touching all parts of the API

 1. Do not use lower type bounds: `trait[T] { def method[U >: Something]: U }` as they do not work with Java